Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Well, to us, the entire gorge already gives us that kind of vibe, so not sure why they always choose to film there (´▽`*).

-This area is named Ishigedo because the small hut made of stone is naturally located nearby.
+This area is named Ishigedo because a small stone hut is naturally located nearby.

 To us, it isn’t exactly a hut that people want to live in (you might feel the same after seeing the photo on the left-hand side).
 And in fact, it is true!
 No “sane human being” has ever lived there.